bchu/github-widgets/README.markdown

-# GitHub jQuery Repo Widget
+# GitHub Widgets

+A fork of JoelSutherland's (Github-jQuery-Repo-Widget)[https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget] and dcodeIO's (modified widget)[https://github.com/dcodeIO/dcodeio.github.com/blob/master/assets/js/jquery.githubRepoWidget.min.js].

 Drop this script on your page and it will build you a beautiful widget that displays the status of your GitHub repo.